By Ricky Safer, President of PSC Partners

 My family and I talked constantly and finally decided that we could do something to try to make life better for PSCers and stimulate research to find that elusive cure for PSC.

 From the online group, I enlisted the help of David Rhodes and Lee Bria, who offered great advice and direction.
 David had already started his invaluable literature site, and we were all able to join forces to get things off the ground.
-My daughter Elissa volunteered her time and expertise to complete all the legal work needed to set us up as a functioning nonprofit foundation.
+My daughter Elissa volunteered her time and expertise to complete all the legal work needed to set us up as a functioning nonprofit organization.
 My husband, Don, was my lead spokesman, chief advisor, and ardent supporter.
 Dr. Greg Everson, of the University of Colorado Health Sciences Center, immediately joined us in this challenge and worked diligently with us to organize our first conference four months later for PSCers and caregivers in April 2005.

 Once we launched PSC Partners Seeking a Cure in January 2005 and held our first conference, attended by 84 enthusiastic supporters, we were well on our way to success.

 Today, PSC Partners Seeking a Cure is continually expanding our programs, thanks to the expertise, advice and help from our talented board of directors, Scientific/Medical Advisory Board, and our members.
 We remain a true working partnership between PSC patients, caregivers, physicians, nurses, nutritionists, pharmacists, and researchers.
 Together, we form a unique community that acts as a family for PSCers and caregivers and offers hope to all of us.
-I’m proud to say that together we’ve raised more than $1,000,000 for research into the disease and we’re still going strong.
+I’m proud to say that together we’ve raised more than $1.8 million for research into the disease and we’re still going strong.
 We WILL find a cure for PSC!
 Please join us.